-The Commonwealth does not require residents to show proof of vaccination to enter any location.
-However, some municipalities may require certain companies to verify vaccination status, and businesses or other entities may have questions about how they can use digital vaccine cards to meet their needs.
+The Commonwealth of Massachusetts does not require its residents to present proof of vaccination when entering any location.
+However, some municipalities may require certain businesses to verify vaccination status, and companies or other entities may have questions about how they can use digital vaccine cards to meet their needs.
 If a person refuses to disclose their vaccination status, a company cannot search their pockets or vehicle for evidence that they are vaccinated.
-However, you can request that information be released voluntarily.
+Nevertheless, they can request that the information be released voluntarily.

 If it is not, a company has the right to deny entry, according to Michele Goodwin, professor of law at the University of California at Irvine and director of the Center for Biotechnology and Global Health Policy.
 An image posted on Instagram and Twitter claimed that it is illegal for companies to ask for vaccination tests or deny entry to customers based on their vaccination status.
 Bob Young, editor of the At the Bar with Bowditch blog, is an experienced counselor and trial lawyer, helping clients navigate complex labor and work issues and advocating for employers facing lawsuits in Massachusetts state and federal courts and before administrative agencies.
 For more information on the Massachusetts Earned Sick Time Act, visit the Attorney General's earned sick time webpage.
 The Commonwealth of Massachusetts has made millions of dollars available to support businesses that are weathering the economic effects of the COVID-19 crisis, through new and existing programs.